caterinaurban/Libra/README.md

 ### Docker Container

 The provided Docker container is a virtual image ready to run Tool and replicate the experiments presented in the SAS submission.
+We suggest reviewers to run the container using `bash` as follows

+    docker exec -it tool16 bash

+Otherwise, without bash the arrow navigators are not available.
-To modify, create, and inspect files we already installed `nano` and `vim`.
+Additionally, we already installed `nano` and `vim` inside the container to inspect and modify files.

 The container is organized as follow:
 ```